-Judith said, “Two of Joy’s friends had come over from New Zealand to see her and were only in the UK for 10 days, so we knew we needed to move quickly if we were going to make the performance happen.
-We got in touch with the fundraising team and managed to push all the right buttons and were delighted to be able to turn Joy’s dream into a reality.”
+Judith, one of the volunteers, added, “Joy’s nephews were only in the UK for 10 days, so we knew we needed to move quickly if we were going to make the performance happen.
+We got in touch with the Fundraising Team, managed to push all the right buttons and were delighted to be able to turn that hope into reality.”

 Joy continued, “One of my nephews narrated the performance and as part of that he paid tribute to the hospice and everyone who was there that day with a special thanks to all the staff and volunteers.
 He got the whole audience involved with the performance, teaching everyone the words and the moves to the songs and explaining the meaning behind them.